apache/royale-docs/get-started/hello-world.md

 layout: docpage
 title: Hello World
+description: Try the simplest piece of code possible
+permalink: /get-started/hello-world
 ---

 # Hello World

 Try the simplest piece of code possible

 To verify that the Royale SDK is set up correctly, we recommend you create and build a ["Hello World"](https://en.wikipedia.org/wiki/%22Hello,_World!%22_program){:target='_blank'} example.
-If that works, you can move on to [Create an Application](create-an-Application.html) and work through the tutorial on building a more substantial application.
+If that works, you can move on to [Create an Application](create-an-Application) and work through the tutorial on building a more substantial application.

 These instructions presume you are not using an [IDE](https://en.wikipedia.org/wiki/Integrated_development_environment){:target='_blank'}, but are creating files in a text editor and compiling using command-line scripts or similar controls.
-[Development tools](get-started/development-tools.html) that fully support Royale provide their own instructions for building your first Royale applications.
+[Development tools](get-started/development-tools) that fully support Royale provide their own instructions for building your first Royale applications.

 > In our Apache Royale Blog Examples, you can read about the ['Hello World' example](https://royale.apache.org/creating-a-hello-world-in-apache-royale/) to complement the information exposed here.
 Notice that the main difference is that while in this Hello World we use the _Express_ library, in the blog example we use the _Basic_ version that requires a few more lines of code.